What Is the Average Monthly Payment for an RV?

-However, some RVs can run upwards of $80,000 or more, depending on the model, making financing necessary with many RVs sold today.
+However, some RVs can run well past $100,000, depending on the model, making financing necessary for many RVs sold today.
 Let’s take a look at financing RVs and some of the best options for financing.

 What to expect for a monthly RV payment

 As with new or used vehicles, you can take out a loan to pay for an RV.
 Most RV loans are long-term, which can help keep your monthly payments low.
 Terms will vary depending on several factors, including the RV’s age, credit history, et cetera.

 As for monthly payments, the average monthly payment for an RV will be anywhere from $225 to $650 monthly.
 This average is based on a $35,000 vehicle with $0 down and varying interest rates.
 Most lenders who offer RV loans will require a minimum down payment of 10%, while others require 20%.
 However, the more down payment you have, the lower your monthly payment will be.

 What kind of loan terms to expect when buying an RV

 Typically, the loan term for a motor vehicle purchase is going to max out at seven years.
 However, RV loans can be stretched out a bit longer.
 For example, some loans can be stretched out to 15 years in some cases.
 Again, these terms can vary drastically depending on the lender and the loans they offer.

 Interest rates can also vary based on an individual’s credit history, affecting the monthly payment.
 For example, a 12-year loan on a vehicle selling price of $25,000 will be $212 a month at 5% interest.
 That is figured with $0 down, so putting more money down will drop the amount financed and lessen the monthly payment.
 However, someone with shaky credit might pay a higher interest rate, and the bank may require a bigger down payment.